Important: Call 511 for highway conditions/closures before planning a trip to the mountains.

 People are getting outdoors more than ever this winter.
-That’s great, but if you’re venturing into Washington’s snowy areas as an amateur, there may be a lot more to know than you’re aware of.
+That’s great, but if you’re venturing into Washington’s snowy areas there it’s critical that you are aware of avalanche dangers and plan your outing accordingly.

 As stated on the Washington Trails Association’s website, “A great summer trail doesn’t always translate into a great winter trail.”
-Snow in the mountains makes all the difference since that can pose an avalanche risk, even if you’re walking in the non-snowy areas.
+Snow in the mountains may pose an avalanche risk, even if you’re walking in a non-snowy area.

 To see trail conditions, WTA recommends you consult The Washington Snow Map.